rseidl25/cse15l-lab-reports/lab-report-3.md

 Explanation:
 > This command searches through every file in every subdirectory of `skill-demo1-data/` and returns the lines in
 > `.txt` files where the string *"Big Sur"* is contained.
 This command is useful because it provides a quick way to check
-> if certain directory contains information on a certain subject in any of its subdirectories.
+> if a certain directory contains information on a certain subject in any of its subdirectories.

 ➡️**Example 2:**